User Experience (UX) Design For Engagement

 - You should have familiarity with websites, apps, and/or technology products.

-You'll learn everything you need to know about people, how they think, decide, remember, and what motivates them.
-You'll learn how to apply psychology to the design of websites, apps, and products so that they are engaging and so people will take the action you want them to take.
+In this course you will learn how to design a user experience (UX) that is engaging.
+You'll learn about what motivates people to take action, and how to use this knowledge to design websites, apps, and products so that they are engaging and so people will take the action you want them to take.

 About This Course:

 The parts of the visual cortex that are sensitive to certain visual stimuli, and how that should inform your visual designs

 A special part of the brain that is sensitive to faces and how to use faces to grab attention

 How having a number in one place can affect how people respond later on